Trauma Therapy for New Moms in Portland, OR

 Some clients notice improvement in a few sessions, while others need more time.
 We will go at a pace that feels right for you.

 • Some clients might experience intense emotional reactions or body sensations during EMDR sessions.
 Some clients feel tired or emotional after sessions, and/or other dreams or memories might come back—that’s normal.
-EMDR is designed to be safe and manageable, and your therapist will always check in to keep things comfortable.
+EMDR is designed to be safe and manageable, and your EMDR Therapist will always check in to keep things comfortable.

 • Yes—EMDR can be just as effective online as in person.
 Telehealth EMDR allows you to receive Trauma-Focused Therapy from the comfort and privacy of your own home.
+I am currently offering services in Portland, OR and VA.

 During a virtual EMDR session, your therapist will guide you through the same phases of treatment used in an office setting.
 Many clients find Telehealth EMDR to be more convenient since, the is no traveling, no dealing with traffic, done in the comfort of your home.